rricharz/Tek4010/README.md

 To the best of my knowledge this is the only Tektronix 4010 emulator, which makes an effort to emulate the storage tube behavior of the 4010.
-If the look and feel is not important, you can use ["xterm"](https://en.wikipedia.org/wiki/Xterm) instead. "xterm" does also not support the "write through" mode, but scales down 4014 graphics code to any window size.
+If the look and feel is not important, you can use ["xterm"](https://en.wikipedia.org/wiki/Xterm) instead. "xterm" does not support the "write through" mode.

-It is currently in beta-testing and updated frequently.
+This tek4010 emulator is currently in beta-testing and updated frequently.

 It can be used to log into a historical Unix system such as [2.11 BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) on the [pidp11](http://obsolescence.wixsite.com/obsolescence/pidp-11) or a real historical system.

-This tek4010 emulator does currently not support the crosshair cursor of some 4010 modules with its graphics input (GIN) mode.
+It does currently not support the crosshair cursor of some 4010 terminals with its graphics input (GIN) mode.
 The tab character is implemented as a tab8 function instead of the single blank character of the original 4010 to make text better readable.
 Also, there is no hardcopy mode, but you can make screen snapshots using "scrot".